Obituary: Darthea “Darcy” Crocker (Chandler) Marentette

 Darcy had a wonderful eye and added beauty everywhere she went.
 Her garden in Eugene, Ore. bloomed many months of the year with plants such as hellebores, tulips, quince, daphne, or flowering apricots.
 Indoors, she sewed curtains, needlepointed rugs, wove on a loom, knit, and made clothing ranging from a doll’s evening dress to a camel costume that was subsequently altered into a lion suit and then a bear costume.

 Her knowledge of international cuisine proved especially fortuitous for their life in Oregon.
-Darcy sent away to Brooklyn, N.Y. for tahini and made her own hummus when none was available in Eugene, Ore. stores.
+Darcy sent away to Brooklyn for tahini and made her own hummus when none was available in Eugene stores.

 In 1980, Darcy began working for the City of Eugene taking minutes for meetings.
 She subsequently worked a succession of jobs at the City Hall, including positions at the Permit Center, the Public Works Administration, and the City Manager’s Office.